Added photos and relevant links. Corrected minor grammatical errors. Updated formatting to current blog standards.

-As soon as I saw advertisements for Kubo of the Two Strings, I knew it was either going to become my new favorite movie or it was going to become one of my most severe disappointments in film since Disney’s The Princess and the Frog (more on that in a later blog post).
+As soon as I saw advertisements for Kubo and the Two Strings, I knew it was either going to become my new favorite movie or it was going to become one of my most severe disappointments in film since Disney’s The Princess and the Frog (more on that in a later blog post).
 So when August finally rolled around, I was nearly dying with anticipation.
 I’d been looking forward to Kubo for half a year.
 But with that anticipation came anxiety: I was already knee-deep in a stack of recent media (films and video games alike) that had failed to deliver on the expectations they’d built through their teasers and trailers.

 What if Kubo just ended up as another film to add to the stack?